 -i, --login Run the shell specified by the target user's password database entry as a login shell.
-This means that login-specific resource files such as .profile, .bash\profile or .login will be read by the shell.
+This means that login-specific resource files such as .profile, .bash_profile or .login will be read by the shell.
 If a command is specified, it is passed to the shell for execution via the shell's -c option.
 If no command is specified, an interactive shell is executed. sudo attempts to change to that user's home directory before running the shell.
-The command is shells behave differently when a command is specified as compared to an interactive session; consult the shell's manual for details.
-The Command environment in which a command is run when the sudoers(5) manual documents how the -i option affects the environment in which a command is run when the sudoers policy is in use.
+The command is run with an environment similar to the one a user would receive at log in.
+Note that most shells behave differently when a command is specified as compared to an interactive session; consult the shell's manual for details.
+The Command environment section in the sudoers(5) manual documents how the -i option affects the environment in which a command is run when the sudoers policy is in use.